 Nike coloring book AR filter

 Nike Japan released a real-life coloring book containing black-and-white images of various sneakers.
-After users colored an image the way they liked, they could point their camera at it, and voila — a 3D sneaker with their unique design appeared on their screen.
-Users could then share their creations on social media as a short animated video.
+After users colored an image the way they liked, they could point their camera at it, and voila — a 3D modelling sneaker with their unique design appeared on their screen.
+Users could then share their creations on social AR media as short animated video capabilities.

 Nike digital coloring book.
 Source